Zhong-Lab-UCSD/HiFislides/README.md

 ```
 hifislida3.pl \
 L2R1_L1R1_dedup.hifislida.o \
-ROI_tile_IDs.txt \
 L1R1_dup.txt > L2R1_L1R1.hifislida3.o
 ```

 **Arguments**
 1. Output file produced by hifislida.pl.
-2. Output file produced by `select_tiles_in_ROI.r` with the IDs of the tiles under ROI.
-3. The second output file from `surfdedup`.
+2. The second output file from `surfdedup`.
 This file provides duplicate spatial barcodes whose IDs were not shown in the output from `hifislida.pl`.

 **Purpose**
 With `hifislida.pl` we obtained aligned deduplicated spatial barcodes with the highest score for each HiFi-Slide read pair.
 These HiFi-Slide read pairs were considered as spatially resolved.
-With `hifislida2.pl` we ranked tiles by their number of spatially resolved HiFi-Slide read pairs and we could manually select a few tiles as our ROI.
-To integrate these results we use `hifislida3.pl` to obtain all the aligned spatial barcodes located within the ROI and print out their coordinates on each tile.
+Next, we use `hifislida3.pl` to print out the coordinates of all the aligned spatial barcodes on each tile.
 Notably, when multiple spatial barcodes share the same sequence but from different coordinates, `hifislida3.pl` prints out all their coordinates.

 **Output**
 Tab-separated file `L2R1_L1R1.hifislida3.o` with the following columns: